 At the end of 2019, a series of pneumonia cases of unknown cause emerged in Wuhan (Hubei, China) (Lu, Stratton, & Tang, 2020).
 A few weeks later, in January 2020, deep sequencing analysis from lower respiratory tract samples identified a novel virus severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) as causative agent for that observed pneumonia cluster.
 On February 11th, 2020, the World Health Organization (WHO) Director-General, Dr. Tedros Adhanom Ghebreyesus, named the disease caused by the SARS-CoV-2 as "COVID-19", by March 11th, 2020 when the number of countries involved was 114, with more than 118,000 cases and over 4000 deaths, the WHO declared the pandemic status.
 (WHO, 2020).
 Corona Virus Disease 2019 (COVID-19) is an RNA virus, with a typical crown-like appearance under an electron microscope due to the presence of glycoprotein spikes on its envelope.
-The virus might pass through the respiratory tract.
+The virus might pass through the mucous membranes, especially nasal and larynx mucosa, then enters the lungs through the respiratory tract.
 Then the virus would attack the targeting organs that express angiotensin converting enzyme 2 (ACE2), such as the lungs, heart, renal system and gastrointestinal tract.
 The virus begins a second attack, causing the patient's condition to aggravate around 7 to 14 days after onset.
 (Letko, Marzi, & Munster, 2020).